TeamDev-IP/JxBrowser-Gallery/compose/README.md

 ### Screen Sharing

-The project allows sharing a screen between two Java applications using WebRTC and JxBrowser.
+The project allows sharing a screen between two Compose applications using WebRTC and JxBrowser.